KrishParmar2804/web-templates/README.md

 ## Live Demos

 - **Template 1 — FALAK MUSCAT.
-This template is designed to suit the needs of industry leading companies looking to do trade and investment accross international markets and businesses.**: `https://KrishParmar2804.github.io/web-templates/template-1/`
+This template is designed to suit the needs of industry leading companies looking to trade and invest accross international markets and businesses.**: `https://KrishParmar2804.github.io/web-templates/template-1/`
 - **Template 2 — VCLEAN.
-This template is for cleaning company used to take orders and contracts for high profile cleaning and management.**: `https://KrishParmar2804.github.io/web-templates/template-2/`
+This template is for a cleaning company used to take orders and contracts for high profile cleaning and management.**: `https://KrishParmar2804.github.io/web-templates/template-2/`

 ## Features